Yahavk94/Rubiks-Cube/README.md

 ```

 ## Improvements
-Since the number of possible nodes is enormous, Iterative Deepening A* algorithm yields the optimal solution path for any node that is not too far from the goal, within a reasonable amount of time.
+Since the number of possible states is enormous, Iterative Deepening A* algorithm yields the optimal solution path for any state that is not too far from the goal, within a reasonable amount of time.
 Although this code is far from perfect, it is a step in the right direction.

 ## References
 - R. E. Korf, "Finding Optimal Solutions to Rubik's Cube Using Pattern Databases", American Association for Artificial Intelligence (AAAI), pp. 700-705, 1997.